-• Put the engine in neutral and leave the track voltage at 12 volts for 15 minutes
+Put the engine in neutral and leave the track voltage at 12 volts for 15 minutes

-• If the garbled or distorted sounds are reduced, the battery charge has run down and can be recharged.
-Do this by leaving the engine in neutral with track voltage at 12 volts for 6-7 hours so the battery can fully recharge (if your engine has a smoke unit, be sure it is turned off).
+If the garbled or distorted sounds are reduced, the battery charge has run down and can be recharged.
+Do this by leaving the engine in neutral with track voltage at 12 volts for 6-7 hours so the battery can fully recharge (be sure the smoke unit is turned off).
 Or you can remove the battery (as described below) and charge it in any standard slow charge battery recharger, following the recharger's directions.

-• If the sounds are not improved at the end of the 15 minute test charge, it is time to replace the battery (see directions below).
+If the sounds are not improved at the end of the 15 minute test charge, it is time to replace the battery (see directions below).
 Contact the M.T.H.
 Parts Department (phone: 410-381-2580; e-mail: parts@mth-railking.com; mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532) for a replacement battery.
 A standard 9v alkaline battery can be substituted until your replacement arrives, but since alkaline batteries cannot be recharged, it will eventually wear down.
 Do NOT use a 6-cell 7.2v battery like those found in most convenience stores.

-Figure 9.
+Figure 11.
 Replacing the Battery

-Troubleshooting Proto-Sound[®] 2.0 Problems
+Troubleshooting Proto-Sound® 2.0 Problems

 Although Proto-Sound 2.0 has been designed and engineered for ease of use, you may have some questions during initial operation.
 The following table should answer most questions.
-If your problem cannot be resolved with this table, contact M.T.H. for assistance (telephone: 410-381-2580; fax: 410-423-0009; service@mth-railking.com, 7020 Columbia Gateway Drive, Columbia MD 21046-1532).
+If your problem cannot be resolved with this table, contact M.T.H. for assistance (telephone: 410-381-2580; fax 410-423-0009; service@mth-railking.com, 7020 Columbia Gateway Drive, Columbia MD 21046-1532).

-Demode Starting Up When I first turn the power on, the engine will not begin to run.
+Starting Up Remedy When I first turn the power on, the engine will not begin to run.
 I have to turn the throttle off and then on again to get the engine to operate.
-Remedy This is normal behavior.
-To prevent accidental high-speed start-ups, Proto- Sound 2.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
+This is normal behavior.
+To prevent accidental high-speed start-ups, Proto-Sound 2.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
 See the "Basic Operation" section for more details.
-Horn Remedy When I press the whistle button, the bell comes on instead.
+Whistle/Horn Remedy When I press the whistle/horn button, the bell comes on instead.
 Reverse the transformer leads.
 I can't get the horn to blow when I press the whistle button.
 You may be pressing the button too quickly.
-Try pressing the whistle button more slowly, taking approximately one full second to fully depress the button.
+Try pressing the whistle/horn button more slowly, taking approximately one full second to fully depress the button.
 Bell Remedy When I press the whistle button, the bell sounds.
 Reverse the transformer leads.
 I can't get the bell to ring when I press the bell button.
 You may be pressing the button too quickly.
 Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
 The bell won't work on a separate bell button.
 Check the wiring of the separate button.
-Coupler Remedy When I try to fire the coupler, PSA starts.
+Coupler Remedy When I try to fire the coupler, FYS starts.
 You are waiting too long between whistle button presses.
 The Proto-Coupler won't let the engine uncouple on the fly.
 Try lubricating the coupler knuckle with a dry graphite lubricant.
 Do NOT use oil.
+The coupler does not fire or stay coupled.
+The coupler needs to be cleaned.
+Wipe with denatured alcohol (not rubbing alcohol) and let dry.